pvial/horariofacil/README.md

 ## Setup

- 1. You should have gotten here by clicking the assignment from within Canvas.
- 1. Setup [a Cloud9 workspace](https://guides.firstdraft.com/getting-started-with-cloud-9.html) as usual **with one exception**; choose "Private" rather than "Public".
-We're going to use our one and only Private workspace in Cloud9's free tier today.

-    If you already created a Private workspace in the past by accident, it won't let you create another one.
-Click on each workspace's name in your Cloud9 Dashboard until you find the Private one (it will have a lock beside its name).
-Scroll to the bottom, and make the old one Public, then try creating `catalog` again as Private.
+ 1. [Switch your Cloud9 workspace from Public to Private](https://guides.firstdraft.com/setting-up-your-cloud9-workspace.html#set-your-workspace-to-be-private) if you haven't already.
+ 1. Download this repo to your workspace as usual (`git clone ...`)
+ 1. In a Terminal, run `bin/setup` as usual.

- 1. In a Terminal, run `bin/setup`.
+ 1. In a Terminal, run `bin/server` as usual.
- 1. Run Project and visit your app in Chrome.
+ 1. Preview running application as usual.
- 1. You may be prompted to run a different `bin/whitelist X.X.X.X` command each time your IP address/location changes; copy-paste it into a terminal prompt if so.
+ 1. Note: as you are working and running into error messages, you may be prompted to run a different `bin/whitelist X.X.X.X` command each time your IP address/location changes; copy-paste it into a terminal prompt if so.
- 1. **Enable Auto-save and refresh Cloud9.**
  1. Check your progress/submit your work with `rails grade:all` as usual.

 > If at any point `rspec` fails with the message "Migrations are pending.
 To resolve this issue, run: bin/rake db:migrate RAILS_ENV=test" then run